aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/listtemplate/_index.md

 public class ListTemplate
 ```

-A utility class providing constants.
 Specifies one of the predefined list formats available in Microsoft Word.

 A list template value is used as a parameter into the **M:Aspose.Words.Lists.ListCollection.Add(Aspose.Words.Lists.ListTemplate)** method.